praveen-266/SQL-Works/SQL Assignment 1/ReadMe.md

 -----

-## 🛠️ Key SQL Concepts: Your Data Analysis Toolkit
+## 🛠️ Key Concepts: Your Data Analysis Toolkit

-Before we dive into the queries, let's quickly get familiar with some essential SQL building blocks.
+Before we dive into the queries, let's quickly get familiar with some essential database building blocks.
 Understanding these will help you grasp the logic behind each solution\!

   * **`SELECT`**: This is your go-to command to **pick which columns (or all columns using `*`) you want to see** from your tables.